Chrislee187/CheatSheets/ASP.NET Core/tag-helpers.md

 ### Link

-* Similar to Script, but
+* Similar to Script, but...
   * asp-fallback-test-class/test-property/test-value
   * asp-fallback-href